maksimpopkov/counting-string-chars/README.md

 ## Complete the Task

-The implementation details are described with TODO comments in code files.
+The implementation details are described in TODO comments in code files.
 For all the methods you have to implement, there are functionally equivalent methods implemented with recursion.
-Analyze these methods and run unit tests for them before starting to implement the methods you have to implement.
+Analyze these methods and run unit tests for them before you start to implement the methods you have to implement.

- You are not allowed to use any extension method from [System.Linq namespace](https://docs.microsoft.com/en-us/dotnet/api/system.linq).
+ You are not allowed to use any extension methods from the [System.Linq namespace](https://docs.microsoft.com/en-us/dotnet/api/system.linq).

 1. Analyze the implementation of the "GetCharCountRecursive" methods in [ForMethods.cs](CountingStringChars/ForMethods.cs) file.
-Implement "GetCharCount" static method.
+Implement the "GetCharCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetUpperCharCountRecursive" methods in [ForMethods.cs](CountingStringChars/ForMethods.cs) file.
-Implement "GetUpperCharCount" static method.
+Implement the "GetUpperCharCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetSpaceCountRecursive" method in [WhileMethods.cs](CountingStringChars/WhileMethods.cs) file.
-Implement "GetSpaceCount" static method.
+Implement the "GetSpaceCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetPunctuationCountRecursive" method in [WhileMethods.cs](CountingStringChars/WhileMethods.cs) file.
-Implement "GetPunctuationCount" static method.
+Implement the "GetPunctuationCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetDigitCountRecursive" methods in [DoWhileMethods.cs](CountingStringChars/DoWhileMethods.cs) file.
-Implement "GetDigitCount" static method.
+Implement the "GetDigitCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetLetterCountRecursive" method in [DoWhileMethods.cs](CountingStringChars/DoWhileMethods.cs) file.
-Implement "GetLetterCount" static method.
+Implement the "GetLetterCount" static method.
 See TODO.

 ## Fix Compiler Issues